How to visit Yala National Park on safari: A complete guide

 Here are a couple of safari options for you:

-• Yala National Park Safari Tours : 7 hours & 12 hours – This is an ideal option, you can choose between a half day or full day.
+• Yala National Park Safari Tours : 7 hours & 12 hours – Perfect if you want to choose between a half-day or full-day adventure.
 With hotel pick up and drop off, breakfast, water and binoculars included.
-Plus if you choose the full day safari, you’ll be provided with lunch and all at a reasonable price.
+Plus if you choose the full-day safari, you’ll be provided with lunch and all at a reasonable price.
 You can book your safari here.

 • Yala National Park: Private Safari Day Trip with Lunch – This is ideal if you’re looking for a premium experience and a more personalised private tour.
 You can book your tickets here.